 The film introduces cooperatives as a central model that was used to kickstart sustainable business activities in areas such as agriculture, livestock, energy, and microfinance.
 Taking a closer look at the agriculture cooperative, the film discusses three main pillars – infrastructure, coordination, and market linkages - as fundamental building blocks for successful cooperative-based businesses.
 Taking the livestock value chain as an example, we learn about the importance of drawing upon existing knowledge and regional markets.
 The firewood cooperatives, however, illustrates that even smart ideas sometimes fail when they meet the complex realities of refugee economies.

+Directed by Raphael Bradenbrink.
+Written by Raphael Bradenbrink and Alexander Betts.
 Produced by the Refugee Studies Centre, Oxford (2021).
-Written by Raphael Bradenbrink and Alexander Betts.
-Directed by Raphael Bradenbrink.
 Runtime: 12 minutes 28 seconds.